Alerovere/CoastalHydrodynamics/README.md

 - Google Drive for file storage and access
 - Built-in Python libraries like `pandas`, `matplotlib`, `numpy`, etc.
 - Some modules include additional libraries (e.g. `ipywidgets`, `py-wave-runup`)
+- For the XBeach model folder, Delft Dashboard and XBeach must be downloaded from the sources indicated in the respective pages.

 ---